inkOfPixel/inkofpixel.com/_site/posts/magento-vs-shopify.md

       Once you have finished building the e-commerce it’s time to host it, and here things start to get tricky.
-Self-hosting means taking your website and making it accessible to the public by hosting it on some hosting provider like Amazon Web Services.
+Self-hosting means taking your website and making it accessible to the public by intalling it on some provider like Amazon Web Services.
 The server must be able to stand all the traffic while ensuring no data loss or inconsistencies.
 This is much more complex than what it seems like.